Workflow Panels

 Configuring Workflows

-.
-This string parameter is indexed by the ExtensionOrder set with the index indexWorkflowOrder
+The first string parameter must be indexed by the ExtensionOrder set with the index indexWorkflowOrder

-and the WorkflowSpecification set with the index indexWorkflowSpec
+and by the WorkflowSpecification set with the index indexWorkflowSpec

 .
 This string parameter is used to define the number of workflows and their respective titles.
 The values of this string parameter may be initialized in the Initial Data attribute, in a procedure or manually, by right clicking the string parameter and clicking on the Data option in order to open its data page.
 There you can add the details for the Workflow and its titles (leave the style property empty for now):